josemarras/MakingSenseAutomationChallenge/README.md

 # "Making Sense" Coding Automation Challenge by Jose Carabajal
-The following is a Java + Selenium + TestNG test execution.
-Its purpose is to follow the guidelines from the code challenge:
+The purpose of this document is to follow the guidelines from the code challenge:

 ## Code Challenge Requirements: